laeti-tia/osx.dotfiles/README.md

 osx.dotfiles
 ============

-My OSX $HOME dot files
+My useful OSX $HOME dot files to be replicated on each of my OSX machine.